sobteclib/sobtec2/en/content/10gamification.md

 more frequently if the positive reinforcement is not automatic, but possible or probable.
-A common example with humans is provided by gamblers at slot machines almost everywhere: players know that they will not always win, if ever, yet they continue to chip in, because the operant conditioning (I can win) is more powerful than immediate frustration (I did not win this time).
+A common example with humans is provided by gamblers at slot machines almost everywhere: players know that they will not always win, if ever, yet they continue to chip in, because the operant conditioning (“I can win”) is more powerful than immediate frustration (“I did not win this time”).
 Behavioural training is perhaps the greatest deceit in gamification, and it is standard to video games and in fact, any other type of game.

 The interaction with digital media needs not necessarily to be limited to a